NJyutong/Earthquake-Live-Monitoring-System/SECURITY.md

 ### Reporting a vulnerability

-Use GitHub Private Vulnerability Reporting when enabled, or contact the maintainer privately through the contact method on their public profile.
+Use GitHub Private Vulnerability Reporting when enabled.
 Do not put unpatched vulnerabilities, live credentials, push endpoints, user locations, logs, or usable attack credentials in a public issue.

 Include affected versions, impact, minimal reproduction steps, and suggested mitigations.
 Redact every sensitive sample.